anza-xyz/octane/README.md

 ### Using Octane from a client app

 If you already have set up an Octane node, or you are using a public endpoint from someone else, it's the time to integrate the node with your client code.
 Follow [this guide](docs/example-integration.md) to run your first transaction through Octane.

-### Integrate it as a Node.js library

-If you would like to Octane as part of your backend, learn about installation and available methods in [this guide](docs/reference.md).
+You can also view all Octane endpoints and their parameters on [this page](docs/endpoints.md).

 ### Managing fee payer account